invicnaper/Elo/README.md

 and if the item was chosen he will get : Ea = 1/1+10*(Rb-Ra)/400 Rb = 100 and Ra = 100
 and the second item : Eb = 1/1+10*(Ra-Rb)/400
-the array can contains unimitied values :) .
+the array can contains unlimited values :) .

 How to use ?
 ===